TheNilesh/password-manager/Password-Manager/README.md

 <b>Initialization</b>

 0. Prompt for master password.
-1. Store them in browser cache.
+1. Store it in browser cache.
 2. Master password should expire after some time-span OR browser restart.

 <b>Password Storing</b>